Strolling of the Heifers Farm Tour 2020

-We’ve partnered with five special farms in the Brattleboro area to offer this year’s Stroll Weekend Farm Tour on Sunday, June 4.
-Each of these farms has something unique to offer, will welcome you and share their work.
+This year, we’ve partnered with six special farms in the Brattleboro area to offer this year’s Stroll Weekend Farm Tours on Sunday, June 7.
+Each of these farms has something unique to offer, and will welcome you and share their work.

 Because space on each tour is limited, pre-registration is required!